 Rassemblement congolais pour la democratie (RCD)

-It is split into two factions, with RCD-Kisangani [Congolese Rally for Democracy-Liberation Movement - RCD-ML] led by the movement’s former president Ernest Wamba dia Wamba, and the mainstream RCD-Goma initially led by the new president Emile Ilunga.
+It was split into two factions, with RCD-Kisangani [Congolese Rally for Democracy-Liberation Movement - RCD-ML] led by the movement's former president Ernest Wamba dia Wamba, and the mainstream RCD-Goma initially led by the new president Emile Ilunga.
 The former is said to be backed by Uganda, the latter by Rwanda.

 RCD/Kisangani grew out of RCD/Goma which was created in August 1998.
 The process of separation took place over a series of months, essentially from November 1998 through May 1999 when it became clear that: The Rwanda government and some key members of RCD/Goma were more interested in a simple physical removal of Laurent-Désiré Kabila.
 The period from November 1998 through May 19, 1999 was marked by various attempts of physically liquidating Professor Wamba-dia-Wamba and/or politically undercut and undermine his powers as a leader.